fulgor/TIL/python/get-days-of-february-in-python.md

 # Get Days of February in Python

-**This is how you find out how maby days February has in a given year**
+This is how you find out how many days February has in a given year.

 * Method: `monthrange()`
 * in: year and month